 What is equity in the workplace?

-Workplace equity is the practice of providing fair opportunities for all of your employees based on their individual needs.
+Workplace equity is the concept of providing fair opportunities for all of your employees based on their individual needs.
+Before we dive into the details of what this looks like in practice, let’s run through a couple of important definitions.

 Equity is distinct from equality in that it doesn’t provide the same resources and opportunities to everyone.
 With equity, an organization will recognize that each employee has varying access to resources and privileges.
 And those with less access may need more support in order to take fair advantage of opportunities within a given company.